-- ☑ you own your own home or rent it from a private landlord; and - ☑ you get an income or disability-related benefit (such as Disability Living Allowance, Attendance Allowance, Pension Credit, Housing Benefit or Council Tax Benefit); and - ☑ you live in England.
+- ☑ you get an income or disability-related benefit (such as Disability Living Allowance, Attendance Allowance, Pension Credit, Housing Benefit or Council Tax Benefit); and - $\square$ you live in England.

 For further information on benefit eligibility, please see the enclosed application form.